dommj/Carbon-pricing-analysis-2025/README.md

 Thanks for QC-ing this work for me.
 The two scripts to QC sit within a larger model I am making, but operate in a stand alone way.
 You don't need to worry about any of the other scripts.

+To get started, clone this repository, dowload it locally, and drag the (unzipped) Data folder into the main directory.

 ## Scripts to QC
 R/load_jacobs_demand_data.R and R/non_pipe/calculate_emissions_budget.R